 Whether you are using integrated Blackboard assignments or looking for a place to record grades on work submitted outside of Blackboard, the Grade Center gives you a secure online environment in which to manage student grades.
 This workshop will teach you how to create grade columns, weighted grades, organize your Grade Center, download grades to Excel and more.

-- Blackboard 4: Interactive Tools
+- Blackboard 4: Interactive Tools (Update 2016)

 Blackboard's integrated interactive tools give you the ability to facilitate interaction and communication with and amongst your students.
 Use these tools to create opportunities for self-reflection, conversation and collaboration.
 In this workshop, you will learn about the basics of creating and using discussion boards, journals, wikis and blogs.